erlef/beam-openssf-compliance-stats/README.md

 You can see the recent runs [in the Actions Tab](/actions/workflows/calculate_dataset.yml).
 Each run contains a summary of the new statistics and also offers the intermediate files for download.

+## License

+The code in this repository is licensed under the `Apache-2.0` license.

+Data produced by the contained commands, are licensed based on their origin.
+Check the `[FILENAME].license` file next to each dataset to see its license.